Installation

 The following walkthrough shows a production workflow for LLM memory and context assembly — one of the many use cases HexxlaDB supports.
-Every code block is copy-pasteable.
+Every code block is copy-pasteable.1.
+Open a database

 When a new query arrives, embed it and search.
-HexxlaDB uses the HNSW graph for fast approximate nearest-neighbor lookup, then applies your filters as post-predicates.
+HexxlaDB uses the HNSW graph for fast approximate nearest-neighbor lookup, then applies your filters as post-predicates.4.
+Retrieve user preferences

 Take the top search results as seed coordinates and expand outward.
-The assembler walks concentric rings, fills your budget, and automatically replaces superseded cells with their successors.
+The assembler walks concentric rings, fills your budget, and automatically replaces superseded cells with their successors.6.
+Track contradictions and preference changes

 Understand cells, seams, edges, facets, and coordinates.